Depart from Dublin heading for Galway, the cultural capital of Ireland.

 Enjoy the sights of a driving tour through Cork City taking in The Shandon Bells, The English Market, University College Cork and much more.

-Next stop is the historic Island of Cobh, with a stop at the magnificent St. Colemans Cathedral and a visit to The Titanic Experience in the original White Star Line Ticket Office.
+Next stop is the historic town of Cobh, with a stop at the magnificent St. Colemans Cathedral and a visit to The Titanic Experience in the original White Star Line Ticket Office.

 Overnight Cork City